 The Executive Stakeholder (ES) is primarily responsible for ensuring that the vision is aligned to the organization’s strategic goals, and that it is successfully realized through the CRM project.

 As North Peak CEO Brian Pickett says, the ES keeps the project team “focused on big-picture outcomes through all the challenges that will invariably crop-up.”

-The ES ensures the long-term objectives for your project are clear and tied to the organization’s strategic goals.
+The Executive Stakeholder ensures the long-term objectives for the project are clear and tied to the organization’s strategic goals.
 They act as thought partners for the project, contributing ideas with a visionary lens.
 They are also proactive in soliciting input from others in the organization who set and drive strategic goals.
-Ultimately, they’re working to ensure everyone understands and buys into the vision for the CRM and its impact on the organization at large.
+Ultimately, they’re working to ensure everyone understands and buys into the vision for the CRM and its impact on the organization.

 A large CRM project is a big change that often transforms the way organizations operate.
 This means shifts in organizational culture and how people work.
 The ES must lead the way in managing these changes.
 It starts with gaining buy-in and soliciting input from other leaders and their teams at the start of the project.
 The ES also gathers feedback on project goals, milestones, wins, and challenges, engaging team members at all levels of the organization.